Policy Mirror Descent with Lookahead: Inexact and Stochastic -Policy Mirror Descent

 \subsection{Monte Carlo $h$-Greedy Policy Evaluation}

-Estimating the lookahead action value function~$Q_h^{\pi}$ for a given policy~$\pi$ involves in particular solving a $h$-horizon planning problem using samples from the MDP.
-Our estimation procedure combines a planning method with Monte Carlo estimation under a generative model of the MDP.
+Estimating the lookahead action value function~$Q_h^{\pi}$ for a given policy~$\pi$ involves solving a $h$-horizon planning problem using samples from the MDP.
+Our estimation procedure combines a standard planning method with Monte Carlo estimation under a generative model of the MDP.
+We give an algorithmic description of the procedure below, and defer the reader to Appendix \ref{appx:subsec-mc-planning} for a precise definition of the procedure.
+Applying the recursive algorithm below with $k := h$ returns an estimate for the action value function~$Q_h^{\pi}(s, a)$ at a given state-action pair $(s, a) \in \ms \times \ma$.